Unearth: The Wretched; the Ruinous and departure of Ken Susi (2023-present)

-Musical style
+Musical style and influences

 Unearth is usually described as a metalcore band, and unlike other artists who shun labels for fear of getting pigeonholed, Unearth has fully embraced the label.
 Though metalcore has gone through many different eras, Unearth has generally kept core elements of their style: technical riffs, melodic leads, aggressive vocals, hardcore-influenced breakdowns.
+In 2014, MetalSucks dubbed them the Slayer of metalcore noting that while many of their contemporaries either evolved or faded away Unearth stuck to their original sound.
+They stated "Unearth know what they do well, and they’ve stuck to it, unwavering.
+Unearth fans know what they’re getting with a new album."
 Unlike some metalcore bands that leaned heavily into growl-clean-chorus stereotypes, Unearth prioritized straightforward, hostile, pit-inducing riffage.

+AllMusic described the band as the "American standard-bearers for a sound that combines European-style death metal, hardcore punk, melodic thrash, and machine-gun breakdowns."

+In 2019 former guitarist Ken Susi commented on the bands early years and how they got their style stating:

+We pulled our inspiration because we would play with bands like Shadows Fall, which was a very metal band, then on the same weekend, we'd play with a band like Hatebreed, so we needed our setlist to be heavy and also melodic.
+Buzz [McGrath, guitar] and I really were big fans of Iron Maiden and we were really big fans of New York hardcore and stuff like that, and we were definitely into shred guitar players like Paul Gilbert and Yngwie Malmsteen so we kind of fused all three of those together and made our own sound.

 Their lyrics usually touch upon political/environmental issues, personal struggles, adversity, and the division within society.
 In a 2019 interview, lead singer Trevor Phipps stated that he's always been inspired by to write lyrics by what's going on around him.

-Buz McGrath has stated that some of the bands core influences include In Flames, Metallica, Obituary, Terror and Crowbar, Iron Maiden and Hatebreed.
-He also claimed “You can definitely hear some of that Swedish metal in my songwriting, and then we just like to throw in big mosh riffs and just big parts.”
+Buz McGrath has stated that some of the bands core influences include In Flames, Metallica, Obituary, Crowbar, Iron Maiden and Hatebreed.
+He also claimed "You can definitely hear some of that Swedish metal in my songwriting, and then we just like to throw in big mosh riffs and just big parts."
+Ultimate Guitar wrote on the bands style stating "Unearth took everything they loved about Pantera, Slayer, Metallica and Earth Crisis, then smashed it into something perfectly cast for the new generation of metalcore."